ssmattio/MUSA550_FinalProject/_posts/2020-12-21-NewYork_Case_Study.md

 The maps below show other demographic indicators that will be used in the regression.
 Areas with a higher percentage of the population with a degree appear to align with counties with higher counts of NPS sites, as well as areas with a higher population.
 The three variables below seem to be strong indicators for NY sites.

-<div id="altair-map-panel1"></div>

 The second series of indicators show economic indicators.
 Areas with higher rates of poverty also tend to have higher rates of unemployment.
 These areas also have lower counts of NPS sites, leading to the conclusion that it may serve as a strong indicator.

-<div id="altair-map-panel2"></div>
+<div id="altair-map-panel"></div>

 ## Applying the Random Forest Algorithm